 Changing health insurance

-Each therapy requires an effort by both the therapist and the client.
-Regularity in attending therapy is very important for its effectiveness.
-The frequency of treatment sessions per week is predetermined to ensure that the desired progress will be made.
-Cancelling an appointment, even done timeously, is undesirable from a therapeutic point of view, because you miss an opportunity to make progress.
+Every therapy requires an effort by both the therapist and the client.
+Regularity in following therapy is very important for its effectiveness.
+The frequency of treatment sessions is predetermined to ensure the desired progress.
+Cancelling an appointment too easy, even done timeously, is undesirable from a therapeutic point of view, because you miss an opportunity to make progress.